Chandler Jones

-Chandler James Jones (born February 27, 1990) is an American football defensive end for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Syracuse, and was selected by the New England Patriots in the first round of the 2012 NFL Draft.
-He has also played for the Arizona Cardinals.
+Chandler James Jones (born February 27, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Syracuse Orange and was selected by the New England Patriots in the first round of the 2012 NFL draft.
+He also played for the Arizona Cardinals and the Las Vegas Raiders.

-Jones is the younger brother of UFC Heavyweight Champion Jon Jones and former NFL player Arthur Jones.
+Jones is the younger brother of former UFC heavyweight champion Jon Jones and former NFL player Arthur Jones.

-Early years
+Early life

 Jones was born in Rochester, New York, to parents Arthur Jr. and Camille Jones.
 Jones attended Union-Endicott High School, where he played high school football.
 He was a 2007 SuperPrep All-Northeast and PrepStar All-East Region selection.
 Jones was ranked as the eighth-best prospect of the state of New York by Scout.com.

 College career

-Jones attended and played college football at Syracuse from 2008-2011.
-After not playing as a freshman in 2008, he appeared in 12 games as a sophomore.
+Jones attended and played college football at Syracuse University from 2008 to 2011.
+After not playing as a freshman for the Orange in 2008, he appeared in 12 games as a sophomore.
 He totaled 52 combined tackles and 1.5 sacks.
 As a junior in 2010, he recorded 57 total tackles, four sacks, four passes defensed, and three forced fumbles.
 As a senior in 2011, Jones played in only seven games due to injury, but still was an All-Big East selection after recording 39 tackles and 4.5 sacks.

-On December 30, 2011, Jones announced that he would enter the 2012 NFL Draft.
+On December 30, 2011, Jones announced that he would enter the 2012 NFL draft.

+Jones left the university one class short of graduating.
+He finally completed his degree at Syracuse in 2020, graduating with a bachelor's in child and family studies.